phiphi282/kubermatic/README_SYSELEVEN.md

 This is a fork of Loodse's kubermatic upstream repository (https://github.com/kubermatic/kubermatic).

+Use `api/hack/sys11-run-api.sh` and `api/hack/sys11-run-dashboard-and-api.sh` scripts for for launching the API or API and dashboard locally.

+See https://intra.syseleven.de/confluence/display/K8s/Repository%3A+kubermatic for a general overview.

 ## Branching Strategy

 Upstream employs a modified release flow branching model – doing feature development directly in master or creating